jpjust/cityzones-maps-service/README.md

 There is a online web interface for CityZones: http://cityzones.just.pro.br

 This web application provides a GUI to request an AoI classification with RiskZones algorithm.
 All requests are processed by a remote worker and sent back to the online service.
 Visit the CityZones Web site to get more help.

+## Debian package

+The `debian` directory contains files regarding the Debian package generation.
+CD into `debian/cityzones-maps-service-1.0` and run `dpkg-buildpackage -us -uc` to build a Debian package.